peteroupc/peteroupc.github.io/random.md

 <a id=Seed_Generation_for_Noncryptographic_RNGs></a>
 ### Seed Generation for Noncryptographic RNGs

 For noncryptographic PRNGs, an application ought to generate seeds likely to vary "wildly" from previously generated seeds, to reduce the risk of correlated "random" numbers or sequences.
 In most cases, this can be achieved by seeding with the output of a cryptographic RNG or using the advice in the previous section.
-However, for [manually-seeded PRNGs](#Manually_Seeded_PRNGs) used in a multithread or multiprocess application, the application can generate one seed and distribute it to multiple PRNG instances as follows.
-For each PRNG instance:
+For [**manually-seeded PRNGs**](#Manually_Seeded_PRNGs), however, if multiple processes (including threads, tasks, or subtasks) need to use repeatable "random" numbers for the same purpose, an application can generate one seed and distribute it to those processes as follows.
+For each such process:

+1. Create a PRNG instance for that process.
-1. Build a string consisting of three parts: `SEED`, `IDENT`, and `UNIQUE`.
-Example: "myseed-mysimulation-1".
+2. Build a string consisting of three parts: `IDENT`, `UNIQUE`, and `SEED`.
+Example: "mysimulation-1-myseed".<sup>[**(39)**](#Note39)</sup>

-    - `SEED` is the seed distributed to each PRNG instance in the set.
-    - `IDENT` is a fixed identifier that's the same for all those instances.
+    - `IDENT` is a fixed identifier that's the same for all processes in the set.
-    - `UNIQUE` is a unique number for each of those instances.
+    - `UNIQUE` is a unique number for the PRNG instance.
+    - `SEED` is the seed distributed to each process in the set.

-2. Use a [**hash function**](#Hash_Functions) or an _extendable-output function_ (such as SHAKE-128) to generate a hash code of the string in step 1, and use that code as the seed for that PRNG instance.
+3. Use a [**hash function**](#Hash_Functions) or an _extendable-output function_ (such as SHAKE-128) to generate a hash code of the string in step 2, and use that code as the seed for that PRNG instance.
 Here, hash functions with 128-bit or longer hash codes are preferred.

 It is NOT RECOMMENDED to seed a PRNG (especially several at once) with sequential counters, linearly related numbers, or timestamps, since these kinds of seeds can cause undesirable correlations in some PRNGs.
 Moreover, seeding multiple PRNGs with coarse timestamps can introduce the risk of generating the same "random" sequence accidentally.<sup>[**(17)**](#Note17)</sup>